bcchappell945/bcchappell945/README.md

 # Hello World!

 My name is Bryce Chappell.
-I am a Liberty University Computer Science student seeking a cognate in Cyber Security and a minor in Information Systems!
+I am a Liberty University Computer Science student seeking a cognate in Cybersecurity and a minor in Information Systems!
 I am a member of Liberty University's Collegiate Penetration Testing Competition Team.
-I use this platform primarily to collaborate on my team's repositories, with the occassional personal side project here and there.
+I use this platform primarily to collaborate on my team's repositories, with the occassional personal side project.
 You can reach me through my LinkedIn which should be linked to my profile.

 <!--